belladu0201/Duke-ids_706-Data-Engineering-System/README.md

 - Shell commends
 - ls: list the commands of a directory
 - cat: prints the conent of a file to the screen
+- `pip freeze > requirements.txt`- create a requirements file with the packages installed using pip